-TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT): Please be advised that n Board, operating as WorkSafeBC (Board), or the (issue).
-By this authorization I consent to have m workers.
-I also authorize the release of submissions, which is presented on m involved in these appeals. all information, inclu ding evidence, documentation and I understand that once decisions are iss appeal on the Board files of all the properties of the other parties involved in these appears in the provided in the properties involved in the second content of the properties involved in the properties involved in the properties in the propertie parties involved in tation, the represench they will provide hal information black Amended Documen these appeals.
-To maintain the tative has signed the attached WCAT with an extra copy of all ed out (the Amended Documents). ts to the Board to form part of the NAME (please print) BOARD CLAIM N NUMBER ADDRESS WCAT APPEAL I NUMBER CITY PROVINCE POSTAL CODE
+TO THE WORKERS' COMPENSATION AF PPEAL TRIBUNAL (WO CAT): Please be advised that Board, operating as WorkSafeBC (Board), or the (issue).
+By this authorization I consent to have my workers.
+I also authorize the release of all submissions, which is presented on my involved in these appeals.
+I information, including evidence, documentation and I understand that once decisions are issue appeal on the Board files of all the pa confidentiality of my personal informati "Documentation Agreement", under which documentation with my name and persona I understand that WCAT will provide the A files of the other parties involved in these a rties involved in these on, the representativ they will provide WC I information blacked o mended Documents to e appeals.
+To maintain the e has signed the attached CAT with an extra copy of all ut (the Amended Documents).
+In the Board to form part of the NAME (please print) BOARD CLAIM NUM BER ADDRESS WCAT APPEAL NUM IBER CITY PROVINCE POSTAL CODE